internet-equity/nm-exp-active-netrics/docs/active_metrics_dev_guide.md

    ```
    /usr/local/src/nm-exp-active-netrics/src/
    ```
-   I also just directly edit the cron file,
+   You could also directly edit the cron file,
    ```
    /etc/cron.d/cron-nm-exp-active-netrics
    ```
-   to run a very-vigorous test schedule.
+   to run a very vigorous test schedule.
    Once this has run for 24-48 hours on your device as expected, move to the next step.
 You can monitor performance via logs at
    ```
-   /var/nm/nm-exp-local-dashboard/upload/
+   /var/nm/nm-exp-active-netrics/log
    ```
    and via your grafana dashboard.
 7. Commit your code (via a pull request for the branch on which you are developing) and interface with the team for testing on the beta group.

 ## Deploying to beta testers

 Your work may be done; ours continues.
 Unless you are a member of the team, the links in the follow part of the document will not be accessible to you.

 1. Build (`make build`) the active netrics package and copy it to `tigerteam.io:/scratch/databases/saltstack/saltstack1/srv/salt/files/dev/deb/`.
 2. Each change to the cron job above in (3), i.e., `{MY_NEW_TEST_SCHEDULE}`,